borgestrand/sdr-widget/AW_readme.txt

 programs have been tested but are not included in the project.
 For certain (but not all) Windows programs the ASIO protocol can be used with UAC2.
 An open source UAC2 ASIO driver is part of the project.
 (See Installing drivers below.)

+NB: On Widows, the Audio Widget wil NOT show up in Device Manager under "Sound, video and game controllers".
+This is the case when you first plug it in, and it is the case when the open source UAC2 ASIO driver is used.
+(Commercial drivers will make it appear in Device Manager, but as stated above and in the next section, they are not part of the project.)

 If you only plan to use Linux, Mac and ASIO enabled players on Windows, use UAC2.
 If you want to use generic Windows programs, use UAC1.